Maurice Maeterlinck's Pelléas and Mélisande (1892)

 The French text as used in Debussy's opera, drafted in 1893-1895, with full orchestral score in 1898 and first performance on 30 April 1902.

 Mélisande's song is "Mes longs cheveux".
 (As in the original 1892 edition, but not in any stage performances.)
-Maeterlinck complained bitterly, but rather unreasonably, about Debussy's failure to incorporate his later revisions.
+Maeterlinck complained bitterly, though rather unreasonably, about Debussy's failure to incorporate his later revisions.

 https://fr.m.wikisource.org/wiki/Pell%C3%A9as_et_M%C3%A9lisande